avast/retry-go/README.md

 ```go
 func Attempts(attempts uint) Option
 ```
-Attempts set count of retry default is 10
+Attempts set count of retry.
+Setting to 0 will retry until the retried function succeeds. default is 10

 #### func  Context